Wobbegong: Captivity

-Although most wobbegong species are unsuitable for home aquaria due to their large adult size, this has not stopped some of the larger species from being sold in the aquarium trade.
+Although most wobbegong species are unsuitable for home aquaria due to their large adult size, this has not stopped some of the smaller species from being sold in the aquarium trade.
 Small wobbegong species, such as the tasselled wobbegong and Ward's wobbegong, are "ideal" sharks for home aquarists to keep because they are an appropriate size and are lethargic, enabling them to be accommodated within the limited space of a home tank, although they will consume tankmates, even quite large ones.
 Some aquarists, by contrast, see the lack of activity to be a drawback to keeping wobbegongs, and prefer more active sharks.
 Wobbegongs are largely nocturnal and, due to their slow metabolism, do not have to be fed as often as other sharks.
 Most do well on two feedings weekly.
 Underfed wobbegongs can be recognised by visibly atrophied dorsal musculature.

 Genera and species

 The 12 living species of wobbegong, in three genera, are: